Co-author: Olivia Fairhurst

-For every two PSI under recommended level in your tyres your car is 1% less fuel efficient.
-Keep your tyres pumped up and save money on petrol.
+Keeping your tyres pumped up can save you money on petrol.
 A NHTSA study found for every 1% decrease in tyre pressure, it reduced fuel efficiency by 0.3%.
 Also, if you’ve got lots of heavy stuff in your boot, get it outta there ASAP.
 The heavier your car the more petrol it needs to move, making it less fuel efficient.

 19. Go to free events.

-If you’re stuck looking for something to do on a sleepy weekend, look around for free events such as a farmers market or a free concert in a park.
-Many neighborhoods will have similar events going on at least semi-regularly.
+If you’re stuck looking for something to do on a sleepy weekend, look around for free events such as a farmers’ market or a free concert in a park.
+Many neighbourhoods will have similar events going on at least semi-regularly.
 Here is a live update of the free events in New Zealand which you can narrow down to Auckland, the South Island or wherever you may be.